Agaric acid: Functions

 Agaric acid is used as an inhibitor of metabolism in several animal experiments.
 It is shown that this acid prevents the formation of C2 units from citrate and reduces the availability of citrate for the activation of acetyl-CoA carboxylase.

 Moreover, it has an important role in the metabolism of lipids, because it influences sterol synthesis.

 Agaric acid induces the mitochondrial permeability transition by collaborating with adenine nucleotide translocase.
 It facilitates the efflux of accumulated Ca2+, disrupts the potential of the membrane and causes mitochondrial lumps.
 All of these effects bet on membrane fluidity.
-It's thought that agaric acid activates the opening of membrane pores due to the union of citrate to ADP transporters.
+It is thought that agaric acid activates the opening of membrane pores due to the union of citrate to ADP transporters.

 However, a later research showed that N-ethylmaleimide inhibits carboxyatractyloside and agaric acid effects.
 It was found that this amine restricts the pore opening action of agaric acid, but it does not affect the constraint of ADP exchange by agaric acid.